mvdbent/onAirScanner/README.md

 **How to**

 After creating the API user with the API Debugger tool, we received the Hue API Hash.
-We are going to add the Hue API Hash into the macOS Keychain with the security command.
+We are going to add the Hue API Hash into the macOS Keychain with the `security` command.
-For this command we are using to add an entry to the login keychain and add the security binary to "Always allow access by these applications:" list in the Access Control preferences.
+For this command we are using `-T` to add an entry to the login keychain and add the `security` binary to "Always allow access by these applications:" list in the Access Control preferences.

 ```bash
 security add-generic-password [-s service] [-a account] [-w password] -T [appPath]